-Your LinkedLIst<E> class implements Iterable<E> interface.
+Your BST<E> class implements Iterable<E> interface.
 This means that its iterator() method needs to return an instance of a class that implements the Iterator<E> interface.
+The iterator() method should return an iterator instance that accesses the values in the tree according to the inorder traversal of the binary search tree.
+The two additional methods preorderIterator() and postOrederIterator() need to return iterators that access the values in the tree according to the preorder traversals, respectively.

-The details of the implementation are up to you, but it has to be a private interal class of your LinkedList<E> class.
-The remove method in the Iterator<E> interface is optional and you do not need to provide the actual remove functionality.
+The details of the implementation are up to you and you are free to implement more than one internal private iterator class.
+The remove method in the lterator<E> interface is optional and you do not need to provide the actual remove functionality.
+(This means that the method has to exist, but instead of performing its function, it throws an instance of UnsopportedOperationException.)